Cheering: Chants in North American sports

 College yells, more informally known as cheers and chants, are used particularly at athletic contests.
 In any large college there are several leaders, chosen by the students, who stand in front and call for the different songs and cheers, directing with their arms in the fashion of an orchestral conductor.
 This cheering and singing form one of the distinctive features of inter-collegiate and scholastic athletic contests in America.

 Organised chants in North American sports are rarer then in their European counterparts, but some teams have their special routines.
 Common chants include "Let's go – [team name] -, let's go (clap-clap clap-clap-clap); or in case of a single syllable nickname, "Go – [team name] – Go".
 Spectators also use derivatives of these to chant the names of particular athletes.
 A notable example of this is the Derek Jeter chant, where fans chant the name of the then New York Yankees shortstop and employ a similar clapping rhythm.
 In some contexts, spectator chanting may also be used derisively to chide athletes or contestants.

 Most teams have a scoring song played on the PA system, and some professional American football teams sing a fight song after scores.
 The use of fight songs after a score is universal in college football.
 Since scoring in basketball is more frequent, and does not generally cause breaks in the game action, scoring songs are not employed in that sport.
 However, in college basketball, fight songs are universally played during prolonged breaks in game action (timeouts, halftime, and overtime breaks if any).
 Baseball fans traditionally sing "Take Me Out to the Ball Game" in the middle of the 7th inning.
 After 9/11, many professional teams chose to use "God Bless America" during that break, either supplementing or replacing "Take Me Out to the Ball Game".
 A very loud cheer at sporting events is usually called "Do Yay".

 In High School Basketball games, if the score was a blow-out and approaching the end of regulation, fans of the winning team would chant "This Game's Over" or "This One's Over."
-If the losing team makes a play, and that teams fans chant for that, fans of the winning team will start chanting "Scoreboard," indicating that even after the one play, the other team is losing.
+If the losing team makes a play, and that team's fans chant for that, fans of the winning team will start chanting "Scoreboard", indicating that even after the one play, the other team is losing.